varjolab/ProteoGyver/README.md

 ### Docker Installation (recommended)

-For running the images, docker compose files in ProteoGyver github repo are highly recommended:
+For running the images, the provided docker compose files are highly recommended:
 [proteogyver docker-compose.yml](dockerfiles/proteogyver/docker-compose.yaml)
 [pg_updater docker-compose.yml](dockerfiles/pg_updater/docker-compose.yaml)

-Tweak the volume mappings to suit your local environment, same with the env variables.
+**Tweak the volume mappings to suit your local environment, same with the env variables.**

 #### Running the docker images

-Next modify docker-compose NOW to suit your local system if needed.

 For production use, the updater is required for external data to stay up to date.
 It is encouraged to run the updater container as a periodical service, and adjust the intervals between e.g. external updates via the parameters.toml file (see below).
-On the first, run, the updater will create a database, if one doesn't yet exist.
+On the first run, the updater will create a database, if one doesn't yet exist.

 Building the updater container should take around a minute.
 Running the updater can take a long time, especially on the first run.
 **All commands should be run from the proteogyver root folder**

 Then run the updater to generate a database:
 ```